Introduction

 5. Static intestinal system

-- Seed into an insert culture system Caco-2 and HT-29/MTX cells in 9:1 ration as seeding in BE-Doubleflow device.
+- Seed into an insert culture system Caco-2 and HT-29/MTX cells in 9:1 ration as seeding in Be-Doubleflow device.

 - Use HBSS or PBS without Ca2+/Mg2+ as buffer for the digestion blank, same to the dynamic system.